 Southern California’s history of creating superlative simulated environments is poetically emphasized by the fact that when the first SWAT team in the USA was established (in Los Angeles by a young LAPD inspector named Daryl Gates, in response to the 1965 Watts riots) their first training site was at the back lot of Universal Studios.
 These days SWAT trains at a number of places, including an abandoned military housing area near San Pedro.
 SWAT also uses some of the elaborate mock towns at the Marine Corps’ Camp Pendleton, which are among the most sophisticated in the country.
 These defense department training towns, sometimes called MOUT facilities (Military Operations in Urban Terrain) usually consist of a large, “European-style” row building or even several city blocks of buildings that evoke a generic international war torn city.
 Though built by and for military training, sometimes civilian law enforcement agencies, especially those that employ military tactics like SWAT, are permitted to use them.
 A new MOUT facility to be built for the SEALs on the Navy’s San Clemente Island, off the coast of California, will be based on “European and Third World urban patterns,” and will include features like an embassy, international hotel, and a soccer field.

-These state and federal training facilities will be the subject of future exhibits at the CLUI, as we continue to examine the expanding landscape of preparedness.
-By doing so, we learn more about how modeling our communities in this manner is an incidental, complex, and compelling expression of an institutional interpretation of public and architectural space.
+By examining the expanding landscape of preparedness, we learn how modeling our communities in this manner is an incidental, complex, and compelling expression of an institutional interpretation of public and architectural space. ♦